 The next day, rapid transit in those cities would grind to a halt.
 No one would enter a Subway without a full security check, and for lack of high-traffic secure entrance systems, lines would be long, people would be out in the weather, and rapid transit would be rapid no more.

-This is only one type of a Soft Target where pedestrians come and go at high traffic rates.
+Subways/undergrounds are only one type of vulnerable Soft Target where pedestrians come and go at high traffic rates.
 Currently, there is no security screening at subway entrances.

 …An Airport Attack

 What would happen the day after an Airport attack at a ticket counter, or baggage claim area, or security queue?

 Currently, there is no security screening at airport main entrances.

 A terrorist rolls their suitcase into an airport.
 Inside is a C4 bomb with shrapnel.
 It’s quite heavy, but so are many carry-ons, so no one notices.
 The terrorist walks up to the ticket counter.
 The line is short, so they check the baggage claim area instead.
 Again, too few people there.
 So they walk over to the security queue which is currently packed with people waiting in line.
 The line forms a serpentine and at this moment contains probably 450+ people.
 The terrorist waits patiently as he gradually moves through the line.
 After 15 minutes he finds himself more or less in the midst of the mass of people.
 The terrorist raises his suitcase over his head, cries “Allāhu akbar”, and detonates the bomb.
 Over 300 people die instantly and many others are severely injured.
 And, that is just one security queue in one airport.